 Here we simulated 100 sigmoidal random walks with 1 potential IPO outcome.

 The average revenue generated by the simulations is realistic.
 In developed countries, we observe between 10 and 15 employees per company.
-Multiply by revenues per person and you get an average revenue per company.
+Multiply by a revenue per person and you get an average revenue per company.

-By dividing the previous revenues trajectories with your average revenue per customer, you get the potential trajectories of paying customers.
+By dividing the previous revenue trajectories with your average revenue per customer, you get the potential trajectories of paying customers.